Deliverance ministry: Formal work of ministries

 Ministries can organize the removal from homes of items that are believed to harbor demons.
-Members are instructed to burn items that are related to idol worship, "demon drawing" symbols, and music that summons demons.
-Rev. Don Jeffrey, an exorcist in Arizona, states that any and all of these objects should be exorcised of any evil spirits and blessed before burning them or sending them to the dump.
+Members are instructed to burn items that are related to Idolatry, "demon drawing" symbols, and music that summons demons.
+Rev. Don Jeffrey, an exorcist in Arizona, states that any of these objects should be exorcised of evil spirits and blessed before burning them or sending them to the dump.
 For example, some believe that ouija boards can act like a gateway for the demonic and must be exorcised and blessed, as the gate must be closed before it is destroyed.

 For some Christians, deliverance ministries are activities carried out by specialists such as Bishop Larry Gaiters, Rev Miguel Bustillos, and Rev Vincent Bauhaus, or groups aimed at solving problems related to demons and spirits, especially possession of the body and soul, but not the spirit.
-Ministries like Ellel Ministries International, Don Dickerman Ministries and Neil T. Anderson explicitly teach that a Christian cannot have demons in their spirit because the Holy Spirit lives there, though they can have demons in their body or soul due to inner emotional wounds, sexual abuse, or Satanic ritual abuse.
+Ministries like Ellel Ministries International, Don Dickerman Ministries, and Neil T. Anderson explicitly teach that a Christian cannot have demons in their spirit because the Holy Spirit lives there.
+However, they can have demons in their body or soul due to inner emotional wounds, sexual abuse, or Satanic ritual abuse.
 This is usually known as partial possession or demonic infestation, as opposed to outside demonic oppression which does not reside in any of the three parts of a person: body, soul, spirit.

 Deliverance vs. exorcism

-While some people interchange the terms "exorcism" and "deliverance", others draw a distinction between the two.
-According to the latter school of thought, exorcisms are carried out through the use of various rituals of exorcism, such as those in the Roman Ritual, and often utilize attendant sacramentals such as holy water, while deliverance involves ongoing counseling of the individual through various programs.
-Others claim that "deliverance" and "exorcism" refer to the same practice, but that exorcism is a more intense form and is used in more difficult or extreme cases.
-Deliverance ministries seek to remove any influences that allow the demon to take control over the individual.
+While some people interchange the terms "exorcism" and "deliverance," others distinguish between the two.
+According to the latter school of thought, exorcisms are carried out through the use of various rituals of exorcism, such as those in the Roman Ritual, and often utilize attendant sacramentals such as holy water.
+In contrast, deliverance is not as ritualistic and may look different from meeting to meeting depending on the level of oppression, and how the Holy Spirit guides the meeting.
+(For example, while one may have to take some time to forgive others, another might not have any one to have to forgive, and may have to spend more time renouncing lies.)
+Others claim that "deliverance" and "exorcism" refer to the same practice but that exorcism is a more intense form and is used in more complex or extreme cases.
+Deliverance ministries seek to discern the influences that are more subtlety spiritual, and if needed, discern the root of them, whether it be from another or self-introduced.
 The individual must take responsibility and be involved in the process.